Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- He also has 81 rushing yards on 28 carries (plus two rushing touchdowns), averaging 5.1 yards per game on the ground.
+- He's also carried the ball 28 times for 81 yards and two touchdowns, averaging 5.1 yards per game.

+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.5% of the time while running the football 34.5% of the time.

+- Brady has attempted 115 of his 682 passes in the red zone, accounting for 62.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Panthers.